HOME

 Constantine pitched a mobile Christian Chapel in the field as part of his headquarters on all of his campaigns after becoming Caesar.

-LEGION The Order is a Religious Organization formed for religious, educational, and charitable purposes.
+The Order is an independent "non denominational liturgical Religious Order."
+It is a religious society formed for religious, educational, and charitable purposes.
 Legio Christi, the "Christian Legion" is the headquarters.
-The order is organized in accordance with the requirement of Section 501(c)(3) of the Internal Revenue Code and will remain in compliance with that code.
+The order is organized in accordance with Section 501(c)(3) of the Internal Revenue Code by the Articles of Association and will remain in compliance with that code and the statutes of the Commonwealth of Kentucky regulating religious societies.
 Any and all contributions to the Order of the Centurions will be used to promote the objects and purpose of the order and its membership.
-The Legion will charter local Cohorts, develop worship forms, collect and publish historical research pertinent to the Order, foster fellowship, and do any and all functions normally required to administer the Order.
-Articles
+The Legion will charter local cohorts, develop worship forms, collect and publish historical research documents pertinent to the Order, foster fellowship, and do any and all functions normally required to administer the Order.
+More information on the organization is contained in the following paragraph that discusses offices, functions, and responsibilities.

 In the Roman Army, the Legion would be made up of 10 Cohorts of six Centuries each, or 60 centuries, each commanded by a Centurion.
 Some centuries were actually Maniples and had 160 legionaries.
-The actual commander of the Legion was the Legate, but he was a political appointee for four or so years.
-Tribunes were assistants to Legatus.
-Professional soldiers of the Legion included the camp prefect, Praefectus Castrorum, a staff officer who had come up through the ranks of centurions and was responsible for training, equipping, and organizing the Legion and was third in command of the Legion.
-The senior Centurion was the Centurio Primus Pilus He commanded the first Century of the First Cohort, and thus had the lead for the entire Legion.
+The actual commander of the Legion was the Legate.
+Subordinates to the Legate were the Tribunes.
+One was the Tribune Milites or Tribunus Laticlavius (broad-stripe tunic).
+He was the Senior Tribune and was a career soldier; he likely had prior experience as a centurion and may have served as a legionaire.
+There were five other Tribuni Angusticlaviis (narrow-strip tunic) who were normally appointed by the Senate for a single tour.
+The Praefectus Castrorum was a prior Centurion who had been advanced to the Legion Staff.
+He was responsible for training, equipping, and organizing the Legion and was third in command of the Legion.
+The senior Centurion was the Primus Pilus.
+He commanded the highest century of the First (Primus) Cohort, and thus had the lead for the entire Legion.
 This was known as the Millarian Cohort, and contained all of the headquarters personnel and functions.
+Immediately supporting him was his successor in battle, the Primus Princeps Prior, commander of the second-ranking century First Cohort.

 Christ Militant